pandas-dev/pandas/doc/source/getting_started/install.rst

   evaluations. ``bottleneck`` uses specialized cython routines to achieve large speedups.
 If installed, must be Version 1.3.2 or higher.

-* `numba <https://github.com/numba/numba>`__: Alternative execution engine for operations including rolling apply & reduction.
-  ``numba`` is a JIT compiler that translates Python functions to optimized machine code using the LLVM compiler library.
+* `numba <https://github.com/numba/numba>`__: alternative execution engine for operations including rolling apply & reduction.  ``numba`` is a JIT compiler that translates Python functions to optimized machine code using the LLVM compiler library.
 If installed, must be Version 0.53.1 or higher.

 .. note::